 Who can participate?

-To be eligible for Pathways, you must be a SFUSD teacher and teach at least one section of high school biology, biotechnology, health science or physiology and have significant numbers of students typically underrepresented in science careers.
+To be eligible for Pathways, you must be a SFUSD teacher and teach at least one section of high school biology, biotechnology, health science, physiology or chemistry and have significant numbers of students typically underrepresented in science careers.

-- Teachers and scientists are jointly responsible for planning and conducting 6-10 lessons in the teacher's classroom for his/her participating biology/biotechnology/health/physiology course sections between October 2012 and May 2013.
+- Teachers and scientists are jointly responsible for planning and conducting 6-10 lessons in the teacher's classroom for his/her participating biology/biotechnology/health/physiology/chemistry course sections.
 The number of Pathways lessons will depend on how many class sections the lessons will be implemented in, but should not exceed 30-40 hours of classroom time for the scientist volunteers.

 - Team members will conduct a planning meeting prior to each classroom lesson with each planning meeting also including time to debrief prior classroom lessons.
-Pathways staff will attend some planning/debrief meetings and classroom lessons over the course of the school year and share teaching strategies.
+Pathways staff will attend some planning/debrief meetings and classroom lessons over the course of the school year in a supportive role.

-- At a mid-program check-in meeting on February 1st, 2013 (SEP will cover the cost of a substitute on this day), partnership teams spend a day together, sharing lessons they developed with each other and gaining insights into successful student engagement strategies and learning opportunities.
+- At a mid-program check-in meeting, partnership teams spend a day together, sharing lessons they developed with each other and gaining insights into successful student engagement strategies and learning opportunities.

-- Teams will reflect on the program experience and outcomes at an end-of-program session on May 18th, 2013.
+- Teams will reflect on the program experience and outcomes at an end-of-program session.

 Contact Ben Koo, firstname.lastname@example.org, 415-502-6689